Practical Steps for Accessing RAID Disk Files Without an Operational NAS LG N2B1 / N2B1D

 To ensure the security and stability of your NAS LG N2B1 / N2B1D devices, it is crucial to enable automatic updates or regularly check for and install the latest software updates and patches provided by the manufacturer.

-Although NAS N2B1 / N2B1D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2B1 / N2B1D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view